 Common signs and symptoms of caregiver burnout

-- You have much less energy than you used to
+- You have much less energy than you once had

 - It seems like you catch every cold or flu that’s going around